hekmon/transmissionbutler/README.md

 * If the torrent is seeding since more than `90` days, global ratio will be reactivated for this torrent
     * If its current ratio is above the global `3` ratio, transmission will automatically stop this torrent
     * Else, it will continue to seed until the global ratio is reached
-* If the torrent is completed/stopped and have a ratio above the global setting (`3`), it will be deleted along with its files
+* If the torrent is completed/stopped and:
+    * is on the global ratio mode and have a ratio above the global setting (`3`), it will be deleted along with its files
+    * is on a custom ratio mode and have it's ratio above its custom setting, it will be deleted along with its files
+    * is neither on the global ratio mode nor on the custom ratio mode, it will be skipped

 Note that you can set `unlimited_seed_days` to `0` in order to deactivate the unlimited seed period.